virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

        'home' directory is '/'.
     'cd ..' sets the current working directory to the parent directory.

-o cmp <path1> <path2>

-  Compare of the contents of the file at <file1> with the contents of the file at <path2>.
-Returns an indication only if the files differ.

 o cp <source-path> <dest-path>

-  Copy of the contents of the file at <source-path> to the location in the file system indicated by <path-path>
+  Copy of the contents of the file at <source-path> to the location in the filesystem indicated by <path-path>

 o date [-s "MMM DD HH:MM:SS YYYY"]